-- 1. Obstructing or restraining the passage of persons to the campus or an area of the campus or to an exit, entrance, or hallway of any building without the authorization of the administration. - Seizing control of an area of the campus or any building or portion of a building for the purpose of interfering with any administrative, education, research, or other authorized activity. - 3.
-Disrupting and/or preventing or attempting to prevent by force or violence or the threat of force or violence any lawful assembly authorized by the Sul Ross State University policies or the Texas State University System Rules and Regulations.
-A lawful assembly is disrupted when a person in attendance is rendered incapable of participating in the assembly due to the use of force or violence or a reasonable fear that force or violence is likely to occur.
+- 1.6.1.
+Obstructing or restraining the passage of persons to the campus or an area of the campus or to an exit, entrance, or hallway of any building without the authorization of the SRSU administration; - 1.6.2.
+Seizing control of an area of the SRSU Campus or any building or portion of a building for the purpose of interfering with any administrative, educational, research, or other authorized activity; or - 1.6.3.
+Disrupting and/or preventing or attempting to prevent by force or violence or the threat of force or violence any lawful assembly authorized by the SRSU administration.
+A lawful assembly is disrupted when a person in attendance is rendered incapable of participating in the assembly due to the use of force or violence or a reasonable fear of force or violence. - 1.7.
+Expressive activities- means any speech or expressive conduct protected by the First Amendment to the United States Constitution or by Section 8, Article I, Texas Constitution, and includes assemblies, protests, speeches, the distribution of written material, the carrying of signs, and the circulation of petitions.
+The term does not include commercial speech. - 1.8.
+Grounds- means all common outdoor areas on any SRSU University Campus, including the Rio Grande, Uvalde and Eagle Pass campuses.